For more than half a century, the man has been the most recognized and talked-about citizen in his hometown of Campbellton, New Brunswick, Canada.

 And he was always alone.
 Can’t say I ever saw him with a friend.

 People driving by often called out his name.
 “Bobby!” they’d shout and lay on the horn.
 Like a trained seal, Bobby would turn, wave and smile like the sun.
 A fun time for all.
-The guys, especially, seemed to enjoy teasing Bobby … and perhaps he didn’t mind the attention, it’s hard to tell.
+The guys, especially, seemed to enjoy teasing Bobby … and perhaps he didn’t mind the attention, I couldn’t really tell.

 And what did I do about this abuse?
 Zip.
 Let’s be honest here.
 I wasn’t part of the solution; I was part of the problem.